MichaelOVertolli/GAE-Overlay/README.md

 # GAE-Overlay
-Gentoo Overlay for the Google App Engine.
+Gentoo Overlay for the Python Google App Engine.

 For details about GAE, visit https://cloud.google.com/appengine/docs